Improving Survey Inference in Two-phase Designs Using Bayesian Machine Learning: Methods

-where $\mathbf{\gamma}_1$ and $\mathbf{\gamma}_2$ are vectors of coefficients for $\mathbf{x}_i$ and $\mathbf{z}_i$.
+where $r_i=1$ if a unit is included in the Phase II sample and $r_i=0$ if a unit is included in the Phase I sample but not in the Phase II sample, and $\mathbf{\gamma}_1$ and $\mathbf{\gamma}_2$ are vectors of coefficients for $\mathbf{x}_i$ and $\mathbf{z}_i$, respectively.
 Screening of response-related variables is often conducted before building the propensity model \citep{rizzo1996comparison}.
-In contrast to the adjustment cell methods, it allows both discrete and continuous variables to be used as predictors of response propensity.
-Propensity score adjustment can be divided into two categories.
-The first is response propensity weighting where the nonresponse adjustment is the inverse of the probability of responding.
-However, it has some limitations: the first is that it can generate very small response propensities and thus very large weighting adjustments leading to unstable estimation of population quantities; Secondly, it relies on the correct specification for the response propensity model.
-The estimates for subsample weights will be biased if the response propensity model is misspecified.
+Unlike adjustment cell methods, propensity score adjustment allows for the inclusion of both discrete and continuous variables as predictors of response propensity.
+However, this method has some limitations.
+First, it can result in very small response propensities, leading to large weighting adjustments and unstable estimation of population quantities.
+Second, it relies heavily on the correct specification of the response propensity model.
+If the model is misspecified, the resulting subsample weights will be biased.